 - Maintaining an awareness of all product knowledge information, inventory, merchandise promotions, test merchandise, and advertisements.

 - Training staff on sales tactics and service skills to build a cohesive team that exceeds customer service standards.

-- Assisting company to organize in-store events and brand building activities.
+- Assisting the company to organize in-store events and brand-building activities.

 Quantifying Your Resume

 Employers love seeing numbers in your resume because it makes your accomplishments more tangible.
 For instance:

 - What percentage of sales growth did you achieve?